No one knows where life will lead you. Maybe you’ll have to send a letter to Russia one day. Maybe the day has already come.

-They say you should write the address in reverse to what is common globally.
-That’s true — but that’s not the case.
-Most Russian people are still used to the old, country-to-street order while the international, street-to-country order is now advised by delivery services.
+The Russians you know might advise to write the address in reverse to what is common globally.
+That’s true — but that’s not always the case.
+Most Russian people are still used to the Soviet-style country-to-street order.
+But the international, street-to-country order is common in Russia too.

 Well, this means you can choose whatever you want.